First-principles measurement of ion and electron energization in collisionless accretion flow: Introduction

 \section{Introduction}

-It is generally believed that in radiatively inefficient accretion flows (RIAFs) \citep[e.g.,][]{ichimaru1977,rees1982,quataert_2003,Yuan_2014} around astrophysical compact objects, the typical accretion time is much faster than the average collision time between plasma particles (i.e.,\ electrons and protons, e.g.,\ \citealt{Mahadevan_1997,Yuan_2014}); in these environments, collisionless plasma physics may play a dominant role in defining the energetics of the accretion flows.
-In such a regime, Coloumb collisions cannot efficiently equilibrate the temperature of ions and electrons, thus leading to the existence of a two-temperature state \citep[e.g.,][]{shapiro_1976,rees1982,Kawazura_2019,Zhdankin_2019} and non-thermal distributions of particle species \citep[e.g.,][]{zhdankin_etal_2017,Comisso_2018,Zhdankin_2018,comisso_2019,Zhdankin_2019,Zhdankin_2021}.
+It is generally believed that in radiatively inefficient accretion flows (RIAFs, e.g.,\citealt{ichimaru1977,rees1982,Narayan_1994_apjl,Naryan_1995_apj_a,Narayan_1995_apj_b,Narayan_1995_nat,quataert_2003,Yuan_2014}) around astrophysical compact objects, the typical accretion time is much faster than the average collision time between plasma particles (i.e.,\ electrons and protons; e.g.,\ \citealt{Mahadevan_1997,Yuan_2014}); in these environments, collisionless plasma physics may play a dominant role in defining the energetics of the accretion flows.
+In such a regime, Coulomb collisions cannot efficiently equilibrate the temperature of ions and electrons, thus leading to the existence of a two-temperature state \citep[e.g.,][]{shapiro_1976,rees1982,Blackman_1999,Kawazura_2019,Zhdankin_2019} and non-thermal distributions of particle species \citep[e.g.,][]{zhdankin_etal_2017,Comisso_2018,Zhdankin_2018,comisso_2019,Zhdankin_2019,Zhdankin_2021}.
 Electrons in these environments might also become relativistically hot, and radiate rapidly \citep[e.g.,][]{Yuan_2014}.
-This situation applies to the surroundings of many supermassive black holes (SMBHs) in active galactic nuclei (AGNs), including the targets of observational campaigns such as the Event Horizon Telescope (EHT), i.e.,\ M87$^*$ and SgrA$^*$ (\citealt{EHT2019e,EHT2022e}).
+This situation applies to the surroundings of many supermassive black holes (SMBHs) in active galactic nuclei (AGNs), including the current targets of observational campaigns such as the Event Horizon Telescope (EHT), i.e.,\ M87$^*$ and SgrA$^*$ (\citealt{EHT2019e,EHT2022e}).
 In such systems, the magnetorotational instability (MRI; \citealt{balbushawley1991,balbushawley1998}) could represent a simple and powerful mechanism promoting outward angular-momentum transport (AMT) and acting as a turbulence driver.
-Even for magnetically dominated disks, where one would expect axisymmetric MRI modes to be suppressed \citep[e.g.,][]{Porth_2021}, nonaxisymmetric MRI modes can efficiently develop to drive turbulence throughout the disk \citep{begelman2022,Goedbloed_2022,brughmans2024}.
-This is especially relevant considering that recent 3D global general relativistic magnetohydrodynamic (GRMHD) simulations of accretion \citep{Ripperda_2022} have shown that realistic disks are likely inhomogeneous in terms of magnetization, so that large-scale, strongly magnetized portions of the disk coexist with regions where the magnetization is much lower and the MRI could develop unimpeded (see also \citet{Spruit_2005}).
+Even for magnetically dominated disks, where one would expect axisymmetric MRI modes to be suppressed \citep[e.g.,][]{Porth_2021}, nonaxisymmetric MRI modes (generally termed superalfv\'enic rotational instabilities or SARIs) can efficiently develop to drive turbulence throughout the disk \citep{begelman2022,Goedbloed_2022,brughmans2024}.
+This is especially relevant considering that recent 3D global general-relativistic magnetohydrodynamic (GRMHD) simulations of accretion \citep{Ripperda_2022} have shown that realistic disks are likely inhomogeneous in terms of magnetization so that large-scale, strongly magnetized portions of the disk coexist with regions where the magnetization is much lower and the MRI could develop unimpeded (see also \citealt{Spruit_2005}).